-The Arduino can be programmed using the Arduino Programming Language, which is based upon Wiring, which in turn is based on Processing.
+The Arduino can be programmed using the Arduino Programming Language, which is based around C/C++.
 By using this the arduino board can be programmed as a standalone computer (all be it a very basic one with limited interfaces).

 The standard Arduino has 14 digital pins.
 Some of which have additional functions:

 There are also 6 analog inputs each with 10 bits of resolution (0 to 1023).

 The Arduino data sheets give some of the information on the characteristics but for the full details you need to look at the datasheet relating to the AVR microprocessor used.
 The microprocessor depends upon the model of the Arduino, although except for the Leonardo most are based on (or compatible with) the ATmel ATmega328.
 I've put some of the key points based on a typical 5v Arduino in the table below, but if you need accurate information you should check the datasheets.